anjalihansda16/Business-Performance-Report/README.md

 4. Recommendations

 ## Business Questions
-1. Which countries exhibit strong online retail buying behavior?
-2. Which countries (excluding the UK) are performing well in online retail sales?
+1. Identify the countries with the highest customer engagement and transaction volumes in our online retail platform.?
-3. How does the purchase behavior of the top three countries by sales revenue differ?
-4. How often do customers return after making a purchase?
-5. What is the customer purchase latency based on the month of their first purchase?
-6. Which countries contribute to 80% of the total sales revenue?
-7. What are the top and bottom 10 products contributing to sales revenue (excluding the UK)?
-8. Help improve the understanding of the customer base by their purchase behaviour.
+2. Highlight the top-performing countries in terms of sales revenue outside our primary market, the UK.?
+3. Analyze the differences in customer purchasing trends among our top three revenue-generating countries.
+4. Determine the key markets that account for the majority of our revenue to guide resource allocation.
+5. Identify our best and worst-performing products globally, to optimize inventory and focus on profitability.

+6. What are the distribution and trends of purchase frequency among our customers?
+7. Based on the purchase history, when is the optimal time to re-engage customers to encourage repeat purchases.
+8. What insights can we gain from customer purchase patterns to classify them into actionable segments for retention and growth.
-9. Which products are selling well but generating lower sales revenue, and which are selling less but generating higher sales revenue?
+9. Which products are selling well but generating lower sales revenue, and which are selling less but generating higher sales revenue.
+10. Who are out top 10 customer with highest sales revenue.
 ## Executive Summary

 ## Detailed insights
 ### Top and Bottom Countries by Sales Revenue Performance
-![Top and Bottom Performing Countries](Viz/Top_and_Bottom_Countries.png)
-- The top five markets are —Netherlands, EIRE, Germany, France, and Australia—collectively driving a significant portion of our sales revenue.
-However, there are stark contrasts.
+![Top and Bottom Performing Countries](Viz/Top_and_Bottom_Countries.png) The top five markets are —Netherlands, EIRE, Germany, France, and Australia—collectively driving a significant portion of our sales revenue.
+- Netherlands leads in both revenue and quantity, indicating high sales performance overall.
+- EIRE generates the second-highest revenue, but the quantity sold is significantly lower compared to the Netherlands.
+- Germany and France follow afterward, with similar quantities sold but revenues of Germany is significantly higher than France, indicating purchase of fewer high-value items.
+- Australia has the lowest revenue and quantity among the top 5.

 At the other end of the spectrum, we see countries such as Saudi Arabia, USA, and Bahrain, where sales revenue is considerably lower with only a few hundreds of dollars.

--
+- Brazil followed by RSA (Republic of South Africa) have highest and second highest revenue respectively, among the bottom 5 but lower quantities sold given the sales revenue, stipulating either higher pricing or fewer high-value items.
+- The Czech Republic and Bahrain show similar patterns, with comparable revenues and quantities.
+Although, the quantity sold in Czech Republic is almost double to that of Bahrain.
+- Saudi Arabia performs the lowest in both revenue and quantity, suggesting either poor market penetration and low-priced items.

 ### Average Sales and Average Order Value of Countries
 ![Average Sales](Viz/Average_Sales_Revenue_of_Countries.png)

 ![AOV](Viz/AOV_of_Countries.png)
+- The average AOV varies significantly across countries, with most values concentrated between $16 and $50, as indicated by the interquartile range.
+This range highlights a standard pattern of customer spending across the majority of countries.
+- Japan, Netherlands, Australia, and Sweden stand out with notably high AOVs, appearing as outliers.
+Among these, Japan has the highest AOV, showcasing its dominance in premium purchasing behavior.
+Additionally, Netherlands and Australia, both of which rank in the top 5 countries by sales revenue, align their high revenue with elevated AOVs.
+Sweden and Japan, while not in the top 5, still maintain a strong position, ranking 9th and 10th in sales revenue, respectively.
+- Germany and France, ranked 3rd and 4th in the top 5 countries by sales revenue, display a different trend.
+Their AOV falls on the lower end of the range, at $25, indicating a focus on high-volume transactions rather than premium, high-value purchases.
 ### Purchase Behaviour of Top 3 Countries by Sales Revenue
 ![Top_3_Countries](Viz/Top_3_Countries_Performance.png)
 1. Performance by Country: